ledzep68/Generative_Quiz_Application/server/__test__/test-part2-audioscript-prompt.md

 - Ensure conversational flow matches accent patterns

 ## Setting Instruction

-**Setting**: Generate content for a factory setting where a site supervisor is involved in work progress confirmation.
-The site supervisor should ask questions or make comments that would naturally occur in this factory context during work progress confirmation.
-Ensure the language and formality match what a site supervisor would typically use in factory interactions.
+**Setting**: Generate content for an office setting where a project manager is involved in deadline coordination.
+The project manager should ask questions or make comments that would naturally occur in this office context during deadline coordination.
+Ensure the language and formality match what a project manager would typically use in office interactions.

 ## Word Count Constraints (ABSOLUTE COMPLIANCE)